$20 eGift Card off your first purchase with Chewy at $49 with code “WELCOME” CLICK HERE

 Make sure that the litter box is readily accessible with a clear and stress free route.

 Read how we did this when the cat was scratching the leather couch.
-After a while, a fair while, the cat gave up on the couch.
+After a while, a fair while, the cat gave up on scratching the couch and never touched it with a claw ever again! 🤷♀️

 It is possible to alter behavior.

-A simple solution for this is to use a shower curtain.
-A shower curtain is inexpensive and easy to whip out and fling across the bed, after the bed has been made in the morning.
+A simple but brilliant solution to stop the cat peeing on the bed, is to use a shower curtain.
+A shower curtain is inexpensive plus it is lightweight and easy to whip out and fling across the bed, after the bed has been made in the morning.

-The cat will not like walking on the plastic and will not stop there to pee.
+The cat will not like walking on the plastic and will not stop there to urinate or pee.

 11. Waterproof Blanket